wanieru/nordvpn-openvpn.sh/README.md

 # Install
 ### Regular
+1. Make sure you have "openvpn", "unzip" and "wget" in your path.
-1. Download the "nordvpn.sh" to your path, call it "nordvpn"
+2. Download the "nordvpn.sh" to your path, call it "nordvpn"

 ### NixOS
 1. Add the following to your config